-A purpose of the [ ? ] theme is to control any unacceptable deviations from the project's objectives.
+A purpose of the [ ? ] practice is to control any unacceptable deviations from the project’s objectives.

 PRINCE2 Foundation exam tip – with limited time and no manual allowed, revision must be top of your Foundation exam preparation plan.